codeandtheory/ycalendarpicker-ios/README.md

     calendarPicker.addTarget(self, action: #selector(onDateChange), for: .valueChanged)
     ```

-    If you wish to know when the user has switched months (via the previous and next buttons), you can use the picker's `delegate` property and conform to the `YCalendarPickerDelegate` protocol.
+    If you wish to know when the user has switched months (via the previous and next buttons), you can use the picker's `delegate` property and conform to the `CalendarPickerDelegate` protocol.

     ```swift
     // Create calendar picker
-    let calendarPicker = YCalendarPicker()
+    let calendarPicker = CalendarPicker()

     // set the delegate to be notified when the month changes calendarPicker.delegate = self